 Government moves to broaden options for legitimate debt resolution options, stop scammers

-Government to clean up debt resolution options Across several fronts, the U.S. government has recently moved to increase its oversight of the debt consolidation industry, according to a recent report from USA Today.
+Across several fronts, the U.S. government has recently moved to increase its oversight of the debt consolidation industry, according to a recent report from USA Today.
 The newspaper reports that legislators, regulators and consumer advocates have all said that they are interested in helping to clean up the business sector.

 Critics say that the practice of charging up-front fees for some debt consolidation services can actually make it harder for consumers to reduce debt by cutting into the amount of money they can put into paying down their obligations, USA Today reports.
 The Federal Trade Commission and New York Senator Charles Schumer have both expressed an interest in curbing this practice, according to the paper.